 Oznayim la'Torah: It implies that the Nile will actually produce frogs 1

-Why did the plague of frogs begin specifically with Pharaoh?
+Why did the plague of frogs begin specifically with Par'oh?

-The plague of Arov too, began with Pharaoh, as the Pasuk records later (See 8:17).
+The plague of Arov too, began with Par'oh, as the Pasuk records later - in 8:17.

-Why does it mention that the frogs will enter kneading troughs?
+Why does it mention that the frogs will enter the kneading troughs?

-Hadar Zekenim, from Pesachim 53a: This is said after ovens, to teach that they entered the ovens when the kneading troughs are by the ovens, i.e. when the ovens are hot.
+Hadar Zekenim (citing Pesachim 53a): This is said after ovens, to teach that they entered the ovens when the kneading troughs were placed next to the ovens - when the ovens were hot.
+1

-Here it mentions Pharaoh's slaves before his nation, and the next verse reverses the order!
+Here it mentions Par'oh's slaves before his nation, and the next Pasuk reverses the order!

-Moshav Zekenim: This verse discusses the order of entering the houses; they first came to the slaves' houses.
-The next verse discusses frogs entering their bodies.
-He and his nation were stricken before his slaves, for they were in the plot to enslave Yisrael]
+Moshav Zekenim: This Pasuk discusses the order of entering the houses; they first came to the slaves' houses.
+The next Pasuk discusses frogs entering their bodies.
+He and his nation were stricken before his slaves, since they were in the plot to enslave Yisrael.
+1